Scroll down to fill out the whole form below:

 - If you have been convicted of a felony, you may register to vote only after you have completed the punishment phase of your conviction, including any terms of incarceration, parole, supervision, or period of probation ordered by the court.

 Can I Register to Vote Online in Texas?
-Only if you print, sign, and mail the form!
+No!
+You must print, sign, and mail the application!